Audumbaras

-The Audumbras, or Audumbaras (Hindi;ओदुम्बर) were a north Indian tribal nation east of the Punjab, in the Western Himalaya region.
-They were the most important tribe of the Himachal, and lived in the lower hills between Sirmaur, Chamba and Yamuna.
+The Audumbaras, or Audumbras (औदुम्बर) were a north Indian tribal nation east of the Punjab, in the Western Himalaya region.
+They were the most important tribe of the Himachal Pradesh, and lived in the lower hills between Sirmaur, Chamba and Yamuna.

 History

 They issued coinage from the 1st century BCE, when they seemingly gained independence from the Indo-Greeks.
 The silver coins of the Kunindas, the Vemakas and the Audumbaras closely follow the coins of Apollodotus II in their characteristics (weight, size and material).
 Their coins were found in the area of Pathānkot District.
 Their favorite deities were Mahādeva or Shiva, and also Kārtikeya, standing with a spear in right hand.

 They are also known as Audumbara or Audumbatira.
 It is a name of the tribe.
 They are the same people as the Odemboerce of Pliny.
 Hist Nat VI 23.
 Professor Lassen mentions them as the name of the people of Kutch of Gujarat state.
 They appear in the Ganapatha of Panini of 5th Century B.C.
 K K Das Gupta has attempted to show that they existed even in Brahmana period.
 They were enterprising people having prosperous trade and commerce.

 Their capital was Kotesvara or Kachchhesvara.
 Mahabharat Chapter 52.
 A. Cunningham has also mentioned about them in the archaeological survey report V page 155 and also his book Ancient Geography of India at page 254.
 Kotesvara was a celebrated place of pilgrimage on the western shore of Kachh, close to Indus and to the great ocean.
 It is on the bank of Kori branch of Indus.
 There was a temple of Shiva in the middle of city.
 The meaning of Kotesvara is 10 million Ishvara.
 It is the name of Shiva.
 Audumvara like other tribes namely Sibi, Mujavats and Mahavrises were worshipers of Shiva, whereas Aryans worshiped Vishnu in the earliest times.
 Kotesvara is now only a small village and the temple Kotesvara is still there and worshipped.